Exhibitors’ responsibility

 13. Only scaffolding incorporating standard safety features may be used and that any tower scaffold in use is properly stabilized and propped.

-14. The Organizers nominated contractor, Third Wave, will carry out all electrical work within the Halls.
+14. The Organizers nominated contractor, Creative World Services, will carry out all electrical work within the Halls.

 15. All materials used for construction or display must be approved to Local Authority Standards